razor-x/eve-overview/README.md

 $ git checkout -b jekyll-and-zurb upstream/master
 ```

-## Automatic publishing to GitHub pages with Travis CI
+## Automatic publishing to GitHub pages with GitHub Actions

-Note: you can still use Travis CI for testing only (no deploy step):
-simply add `SKIP_DEPLOY=true` to the Travis environment.

 If you are hosting at `username.github.io` you will need to leave the `master` branch empty
 and put your code in a different branch.